vishnu-netizen/ShapAi_python_cybersecurity/README.md

-thanks for showing as different inbuilt and modules and hacking techniques
+thanks for showing as different inbuilt modules and hacking techniques